Gardening is like therapy to me.

 I have made a conscious choice of not spraying them with pesticide, but using organic ways to get rid of them.
 In this post, I share with you my experiments and what has worked and what has not:

 - Spraying water with force and sprinkling cinnamon: I sprayed water on the infested parts with force and checked the back of the leaves and stems to ensure there were no bugs left.
 Wherever there were only a few, I got rid of them manually.
 I sprayed cinnamon powder with a tea strainer on the leaves.
 This helped with hibiscus.
-I’m not sure if it will work for Ixora as well as I did it just today.
+Keep doing this consistently for a week until they are gone.

 - Neem oil: an often cited remedy is to spray neem oil at frequent intervals.
 I have tried blending fresh neem leaves with chili powder and spraying the mixture on leaves.
 It did not help, perhaps because I did it once.
 May be doing it at frequent intervals will eventually work.